montanariarthur/OptFlock/README.md

 # Optimal Flocking Dynamics
-Codes for the optimization of flocking dynamics induced by heterogeneity.
+Codes for the real-time optimization of flocking dynamics with heterogeneous and homogeneous agents.

 See the references below for more details.